All Episodes

 Now the majority of them cause chaos, have destruction of property, and have violence associated with them.

-So we need to do something, and we need to do it quick.
+So we need to do something and we need to do it quick.

-And we're talking to Carol Markovitz, New York Post, Fox News, and of course, the best-selling book, Stolen Youth pick it up also along with Carol's book as a wonderful Christmas gift.
+And we're talking to Carol Markovitz, New York Post, Fox News, and of course the best-selling book, Stolen Youth, pick it up also along with Carol's book as a wonderful Christmas gift.

-Uh Carol, that that's the question.
+Carol, that's the question.

-How many more times are we going to allow our roads or bridges to be shut down for this lunacy uh of the day until we say enough?
+How many more times are we going to allow our roads or bridges to be shut down for this lunacy of the day until we say enough?

-Now, I guess it's not a we question because it's really local police forces uh that have to do this sort of work, and that could be very tricky because then things could get violent, and then the police are blamed for stomping on protests and democracy and so on.
+And that could be very tricky because then things could get violent and then the police are blamed for stomping on protests and democracy and so on.

 So I think this is an easier said than done type of scenario.

-Well, it it is somewhat, but the only other option is that regular citizens are going to have to fight those battles, and we don't want that either.
+But the only other option is that regular citizens are going to have to fight those battles.

 We don't want vigilantes, right?